Extraposition

-Extraposition is a mechanism of syntax that alters word order in such a manner that a relatively "heavy" constituent appears to the right of its canonical position.
+Extraposition is a mechanism of syntax that alters word order in such a manner that a relatively "heavy" constituent appears later than its canonical position.
+(Note: This alteration is often referred to as right-branching, and in a right-to-left language like English, the constituent will move to the right of its usual position.)
 Extraposing a constituent results in a discontinuity and in this regard, it is unlike shifting, which does not generate a discontinuity.
 The extraposed constituent is separated from its governor by one or more words that dominate its governor.
 Two types of extraposition are acknowledged in theoretical syntax: standard cases where extraposition is optional and it-extraposition where extraposition is obligatory.
 Extraposition is motivated in part by a desire to reduce center embedding by increasing right-branching and thus easing processing, center-embedded structures being more difficult to process.
 Extraposition occurs frequently in English and related languages.

 Examples

 Standard cases of extraposition are optional, although at times the extraposed version of the sentence is strongly preferred.
 The following pairs of sentences illustrate "normal" word order first followed by the same sentence with extraposition: